-android_ip_webcam component turns an Android phone into a network camera with multiple viewing options.
+The Android IP Webcam integration connects with Android IP Webcam to turn any Android phone or tablet into a network camera with multiple viewing options.

-It’s setup as an M-JPEG camera and all settings as switches inside of Home Assistant.
-You can also expose the sensors.
+The integration is setup as an MJPEG camera with all settings as switches inside Home Assistant.
+You can also integrate the sensors exposed by the app.
 If you have multiple phones, you can use all options inside a list.

 There is currently support for the following device types within Home Assistant: